 Your email newsletter

 Email newsletters give you control over the tempo and content of communication with potential clients.

 What many wellness businesses don’t realize is that site visitors generally aren’t ready to make an appointment or enroll in a program on their first visit to your website.
 They look around a bit, and then move on.
-In a matter of minutes, you’re just a distant memory. you.
+In a matter of minutes, you’re just a distant memory.
 At some point in the future, they’ll be ready to make a lifestyle change.
 But by then, they’ve completely forgotten you exist.

 So the key is to find a way to stay top of mind with those site visitors, so that you’re the first wellness business they think of when they’re ready to move forward.